Akaalis-code/y_compendium/Y_bigdata/y_apache_kafka/y_quick_info.md

     Previous to kafka there were "ACTIVE MQ" , "RABBIT MQ" , "IBM MQ" which were being use as messaging queue technologies

-    KAFKA s Cloud solutions are as below :
+    KAFKA s various tools and solutions :
         Azure Event Hubs
-        Amazon MSK (Managed Streaming for Apache Kafka) Confluent is enterprise level solution built around KAFKA with some extra needed tools
+        Amazon MSK (Managed Streaming for Apache Kafka) Confluent is enterprise level solution built around KAFKA with some extra needed tools QUIX STREAMS gives python library for using KAFKA STREAMS I think (Subject to change)

 # How does it work :